MrsJaw/CritRoleBingoCardGenerator/README.md

 This was written with .NET6, Blazor WASM, and VS 2022 because I wanted to.

-If you want to play with the options simply the list in Options.cs.
+If you want to play with the options simply update the list in Options.cs.